 Corporate Intelligence Consultants has developed a security program to meet employers' specialized needs regarding staff downsizing and difficult terminations.

 In discussing how to handle difficult terminations with our clients, CIC advises that once the decision has been made that a termination is necessary, an employer must take action as soon as possible.

 A termination should be a short event.
 It should not be framed as an opportunity for the employee to resist or argue.
 Instead, it is a time for the employer to end their relationship with an employee immediately.

 As such, at the moment of termination, an employer should be prepared with all of the relevant separation paperwork and details, including information on severance pay, insurance, or company property that must be relinquished and personal property that will be returned.

 Security Checks Prior to Difficult Terminations

 Having a trained security professional assist you in your potentially difficult terminations is essential to protecting your workplace.

 CIC's pre-termination preparation includes research to determine if there has been recent criminal or violent activity so we can watch for any signals during the termination that might point to a violent outburst.

 We ask for advance access to the room where the termination will take place to familiarize ourselves with the facility and to identify any problem areas or security issues.
-It is also important to know what vehicle the employee is driving and where it is located in the parking lot.
+It is also important to know what vehicle the employee is driving and where it is located.

 Assistance During a Difficult Termination